ArchTonIO/MouseChuk/README.md

 -python pyautogui library installed
 -python serial library installed

-This is a totally experimental project, there are lot of things to fix or adjust, so use it and work on it to fix your needs.
+This is a totally experimental project, there are lot of things to fix or adjust, so use it and work on it to fit your needs.
 The operation is pretty simple: Arudino read values from nunchuk sensors, calculates the x and y movements with some math, and sends values through Serial, the Python3 code read the values from serial, does some math, and uses pyautogui to move the cursor.